The bulge masses of TDE host galaxies and their scaling with black hole mass: The BH - bulge mass relation

 In order to identify correlations between our data, we utilised both the Pearson Correlation Coefficient $r_p$ and the Spearman Rank Correlation Coefficient $r_s$, testing the strength of linear and monotonic relationships respectively.
 The slope of an assumed power-law relation \citep[e.g.][]{kormendy} was determined through the best-fit straight line in $\log M_{\rm BH}-\log M_{\rm bulge}$, and was calculated using standard $\chi^2$ minimisation.

 Monte Carlo (MC) sampling techniques were used to account for limitations within our data sets.
 To ensure any correlation was not driven by a few extreme values, we first applied a bootstrapping method.
-Within each iteration, $N$ data points were selected randomly with replacement ($N=29$ being the number of data points in total).
+Within each iteration, we randomly draw $N$ = 29 data points with replacement, (ie, $N$ = the number of data points within the sample).
 These were then resampled within their errors by approximating each drawn point as a 2D Gaussian distribution using the $1\sigma$ widths of the \textsc{Prospector} posteriors and \textsc{Mosfit} posteriors.
 When including systematic errors in the analysis, these widths included a systematic error of 0.32 dex in galaxy mass, taken from the average difference between our masses and those for the same objects in \citet{vanvelzen2021} and \citet{graur}, and a systematic error of 0.20 in the SMBH mass \citep[from][]{mockler}, respectively.
 This approach, termed `bootstrapping + perturbation' by \citet{curran}, captures both the size of the errors and the effects of a finite sample size.

 The best fit gradients and intercepts, the statistical coefficients $r_p$ and $r_s$ and their p-values were calculated at each step.
 Each posterior was explored in full over 50,000 iterations, and probability distributions for each of the 6 statistical values were produced.
 Table \ref{t:stats} presents all values obtained via statistical analysis methods described, with and without including the estimated systematic errors.